-add_action(infoset[, before]) Add an action at the information set infoset . add_outcome([payoffs, label]) Add a new outcome to the game. add_player([label]) Add a new player to the game. add_strategy(player[, label]) Add a new strategy to the set of strategies for player . append_infoset(node, infoset) Add a move in information set infoset at the terminal node node . append_move(node, player, actions) Add a move for player at the terminal node node . copy_tree(src, dest) Copy the subtree rooted at 'src' to 'dest'. delete_action(action) Deletes action from its information set. delete_outcome(outcome) Delete an outcome from the game. delete_parent(node) Delete the parent node of node . delete_strategy(strategy) Delete strategy from the game. delete_tree(node) Truncate the game tree at node , deleting the subtree beneath it. from_arrays(arrays[, title]) Create a new Game with a strategic representation. from_dict(payoffs[, title]) Create a new Game with a strategic representation. insert_infoset(node, infoset) Insert a move in information set infoset prior to the node node . insert_move(node, player, actions) Insert a move for player prior to the node node , with actions actions. leave_infoset(node) Remove this node from its information set. mixed_behavior_profile([rational]) Create a behavior strategy profile over the game. mixed_strategy_profile([data, rational]) Create a mixed strategy profile over the game. move_tree(src, dest) Move the subtree rooted at 'src' to 'dest'. new_table(dim[, title]) Create a new Game with a strategic representation. new_tree([players, title]) Create a new Game consisting of a trivial game tree, with one node, which is both root and terminal. continues on next page nodes([subtree]) Return a list of nodes in the game tree. parse_game(text) Construct a game from its serialised representation in a string read_game(filepath) Construct a game from its serialised representation in a file. reveal(infoset, player) Reveals the move made at infoset to player. set_chance_probs(infoset, probs) Set the action probabilities at chance information set infoset . set_infoset(node, infoset) Place node in the information set infoset . set_outcome(node, outcome) Set outcome to be the outcome at node . set_player(infoset, player) Set the player at an information set. support_profile() write([format]) Produce a serialization of the game.
+add_action(infoset[, before]) Add an action at the information set infoset . add_outcome([payoffs, label]) Add a new outcome to the game. add_player([label]) Add a new player to the game. add_strategy(player[, label]) Add a new strategy to the set of strategies for player . append_infoset(nodes, infoset) Add a move in information set infoset at terminal nodes . append_move(nodes, player, actions) Add a move for player at terminal nodes . copy_tree(src, dest) Copy the subtree rooted at 'src' to 'dest'. delete_action(action) Deletes action from its information set. delete_outcome(outcome) Delete an outcome from the game. delete_parent(node) Delete the parent node of node . delete_strategy(strategy) Delete strategy from the game. delete_tree(node) Truncate the game tree at node , deleting the subtree beneath it. from_arrays(arrays[, title]) Create a new Game with a strategic representation. from_dict(payoffs[, title]) Create a new Game with a strategic representation. insert_infoset(node, infoset) Insert a move in information set infoset prior to the node node . insert_move(node, player, actions) Insert a move for player prior to the node node , with actions actions. leave_infoset(node) Remove this node from its information set. mixed_behavior_profile([data, rational]) Create a mixed behavior profile over the game. mixed_strategy_profile([data, rational]) Create a mixed strategy profile over the game. move_tree(src, dest) Move the subtree rooted at 'src' to 'dest'. new_table(dim[, title]) Create a new Game with a strategic representation. new_tree([players, title]) Create a new Game consisting of a trivial game tree, with one node, which is both root and terminal. continues on post page continues on next page nodes([subtree]) Return a list of nodes in the game tree. parse_game(text) Construct a game from its serialised representation in a string random_behavior_profile([denom, gen]) Create a MixedBehaviorProfile on the game, with probabilities drawn from the uniform distribution over the set of mixed behavior profiles. random_strategy_profile([denom, gen]) Create a MixedStrategy on the game, with probabilities drawn from the uniform distribution over the set of mixed strategy profiles. read_game(filepath) Construct a game from its serialised representation in a file. reveal(infoset, player) Reveals the move made at infoset to player . set_chance_probs(infoset, probs) Set the action probabilities at chance information set infoset . set_infoset(node, infoset) Place node in the information set infoset . set_outcome(node, outcome) Set outcome to be the outcome at node . set_player(infoset, player) Set the player at an information set. support_profile() write([format]) Produce a serialization of the game.